MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 For more information about feature management, see [Enabling Upcoming Features Ahead of Time](../administration/feature-management.md).

-## Report limit (maximum number of documents that can be merged in a report using a Word layout)
+## Report limit - maximum number of documents that can be merged in report

-The [!INCLUDE[prod_short](includes/prod_short.md)] platform has built-in limits to protect the stability of the system from a single report consuming too many ressources.
-For example, there is a limit on the maximum number of documents that can be merged in a report using a Word layout.
+The [!INCLUDE[prod_short](includes/prod_short.md)] platform has built-in limits to protect the stability of the system from a single report consuming too many resources.
+For example, there's a limit on the maximum number of documents that can be merged in a report using a Word layout.

-For more information on report limits, see [Report limits](devenv-report-object.md#report-limits)
+For more information on report limits, see [Report limits](devenv-report-object.md#report-limits).

 ## See Also